 You should narrow down your search by your style and preferences.
 Ask yourself: What similarities do you see in the images you like?
 Dark and moody?
 Candid or posed?
 Dramatic flash lighting?
 Does this photographer flatter his/her subjects?
 If it looks natural?
 Has the photograph let you be part of the event?
 Can you feel it?
 Learning what you like helps you communicate style preferences with the potential photographer.
 Pick about 4 favourites when choosing a wedding photographer and contact them to get a conversation going.

-4. Should I ask them for their pricing first?
+4. Should I ask them for their pricing or packages first?

-Aside from providing your wedding date, photography budget range and venue info, you should include a nice message that gives insight to relevant points of your day.
+Aside from providing your wedding date, photography budget range and venue info, you should include a nice message that gives insight into relevant points of your day.
 Remember, you’re going to have this person with you on the most important day of your life, having a connection with your photographer is the start of a trusting relationship.
-Email conversations can be efficient in the process of choosing a wedding photographer and especially in this climate.
-A wedding photographer packages are usually sent on the first response.
-Just so clients can gauge the price range.
-How to choose a wedding photography package – you should really start by understanding if you would like an album included or not.
+Email conversations can be efficient in choosing a wedding photographer, especially in this climate.
+A wedding photographer’s packages are usually sent on the first response.
+So that clients can gauge the price range and how to choose a wedding photography package – you should start by understanding if you would like an album included.
 Most modern photographers offer a Digital + Album package or a Digital only package.
-To conclude – price does matter, but equally the quality matters.
+To conclude – price does matter, but equally, quality matters.
 To have a photographer that you trust is essential.
 Only then he/she can create stunning Documentary series of the day.

 6. What questions should I ask my photographer?

 This part is crucial to your consultation with the photographer.
-Should I hire a second shooter?
-Second shooters are helpful when your wedding has a large guest count or you have multiple venues the day of.
-Also if you and your H2B want to have a really good focus on preparation photos of the day.
+Should I hire a second photographer?
+The second photographers are helpful when your wedding has a large number of guests or you have multiple locations on the day of the wedding.
+Also, if you and your other half want to have a good focus on morning preparations photos of the day.
 A lot of people recently are asking for a second photographer to cover the groom preparations.
 Ask the professional about what they recommend.

 How much coverage will I need?